aws-samples/rds-graviton3-benchmark/README.md

 6. Fill in the parameters and then click "Next.
 All parameters are required
     * *rdsInstanceType* is the RDS instance type you want to test.
 It can be m6g or m7g.
 The size will be xlarge.
     * *DBEngine* is the RDS engine you want to test.
 It can be MySQL, MariaDB, or PostgreSQL with the following versions: MySQL 8.0.32, PostgreSQL 15.2, and MariaDB 10.6.10.
-    * *RDSPassword* is the password you want to set for the RDS admin user.
     * *SsmParameterValue...* do not change this parameter value.
 It automatically resolves to the latest Amazon Linux AMI.
 8. Review your configuration and then tick the checkbox "I acknowledge that AWS CloudFormation might create IAM resources" before clicking Submit
 8. Wait for the stack deployment to complete.
 It generally takes around 15 minutes.